cmenon12/contemporary-choir/README.md

 **[`apps-script/macmillan-fundraising.gs`](google-apps-scripts/macmillan-fundraising.gs)** updates how much has been fundraised for Macmillan from a GoFundMe page.
 It fetches the page, extracts the total fundraised and the total number of donors, applies a reduction due to payment processor fees & postage, and then updates a pre-defined named range in the sheet with the total.

 **[`apps-script/yd-fundraising.gs`](google-apps-scripts/yd-fundraising.gs)** updates how much has been fundraised for Young Devon.
 It currently fetches this from an Enthuse page, extracts the total fundraised, and then updates a pre-defined named range in the sheet with the total.
 More sources may be added in the future depending on future fundraising efforts.

+## Website Custom HTML
+**[`website-custom-html/`](website-custom-html/)** contains various snippets of HTML (including CSS and JavaScript) that are used on Contemporary Choir's websites.
+These are all incorporated using the custom HTML block in Wordpress.

 ## Wordpress Plugins
 **[`wordpress-plugins/password-protected/`](wordpress-plugins/password-protected/)** is my own customised version of [Password Protected by Ben Huson](https://wordpress.org/plugins/password-protected/).
 I have modified it to include a Google CAPTCHA on the password page, which is implemented using the plugin [Advanced noCaptcha & invisible Captcha (v2 & v3) by Shamim Hasan](https://wordpress.org/plugins/advanced-nocaptcha-recaptcha/).
 It also has a custom logo (instead of the Wordpress one) and some brief text for people arriving at the site.